 Once you have sketched out your floor plan, it is time to begin product mapping.
 When placing your products, do so in a way that promotes customer engagement, creates a positive experience, and drives your sales.

-You should also use cross merchandising to make shopping easier for customers and to promote multiple item purchases.
+Implement cross merchandising techniques to make shopping easier for customers and to promote multiple-item purchases.

 As you are laying out your store, consider what products work well together and how you can feature them together in a cross merchandising strategy.
 Zone your products so that customers can find things easily and that complementary items are together, even if that means placing categorically different items in the same area.